Tool Steel Grades, Applications and Production Methods

 What Is a Tool Steel?

-• A fairly high material hardness making it resistant to deformation and flattening.
+• A fairly high material hardness makes it resistant to deformation and flattening (58–64 HRC on the Rockwell C scale, some specialised grades may even exceed 66 HRC after heat treatment).

 • Good thermal properties provide it with the ability to retain its shape and sharp cutting edges even at very high temperatures.